Types and Values¶

 The Listed type is an immutable view of a random-access sequence of values.

-may contain strings, a Listed<Boolean>
+A Listed<String> may contain strings, a Listed<Boolean> may contain

 booleans, etc.